 Call for Papers

-From June 17 to 19, 2019, the Center for Law & Economics at ETH Zurich (www.lawecon.ethz.ch), the Chair for Technology and Innovation Management at TUM (www.tim.wi.tum.de), the Institute for Strategy, Technology and Organization at the Ludwig-Maximilians-University of Munich (www.en.isto.bwl.uni-muenchen.de) and the Max Planck Institute for Innovation and Competition (www.ip.mpg.de) will jointly organize the fourth
+From June 2 to 4, 2020, the Center for Law & Economics at ETH Zurich (www.lawecon.ethz.ch), the Chair for Technology and Innovation Management at TUM (www.tim.wi.tum.de), the Chair for Economics of Innovation at TUM (www.eoi.wi.tum.de), the Institute for Strategy, Technology and Organization at the Ludwig-Maximilians-University of Munich (www.en.isto.bwl.uni-muenchen.de) and the Max Planck Institute for Innovation and Competition (www.ip.mpg.de) will jointly organize the fifth

 The Summer Institute will focus on three areas: